 It seems like we hear it everywhere we go online as marketers: It’s all about growth.

 In this post, I’ll tackle a big question on many people’s minds: Why isn’t my company growing?
+While there could be hundreds, if not thousands, of potential answers we'll highlight 20 common areas below.

 1. You don’t devote enough time to strategy and planning sessions.

+A good friend of mine likes to remind me that working in your business is very different from working on your business.
+We don't spend nearly enough time on the latter.
 Growth strategy is a never-ending process.
 It requires constant feedback, rebalancing and adjustments (as discussed further below).

 The most successful plans are annual, quarterly, monthly and weekly.
 Documentation, follow-up and over-communication are critical to every successful marketing and growth planning initiative.